León, Guanajuato: Explora Park

-This recreational park is tailored towards families and has lots of walking paths and green grass.
-There is a body of water in the park with a bridge over which people can feed ducks with food provided by the park.
+This recreational park is tailored towards families.
+The Explora park has walking paths and areas of green grass.
+There is a body of water in the park with a bridge.
 There is also a zip line, life-size aircraft, and a science building.

 Transportation

 Del Bajío International Airport

 The Del Bajío International Airport (Guanajuato International Airport) serves the city, although it is located in the neighboring city of Silao.

 Cycling

 The city's bicycle paths are extensive.
 Leon is one of the most bicycle-friendly large cities in Latin America and has an extraordinary track record in active transport, keeping the biking and walking share above 39% of the total trips, one of the highest values in Latin American cities.

 Integrated Transportation System

-Integrated Transportation System (ITS) (Sistema Integrado de Transporte in Spanish) refers to the development and implementation of a Bus rapid transit system named “Optibús”.
+Integrated Transportation System (ITS) (Sistema Integrado de Transporte in Spanish) refers to the development and implementation of a Bus rapid transit system named "Optibús".
 Since 28 September 2003, the Integrated Transport Optibús has operated despite an existing need for a subway system "Metro", which originally was planned construction with two lines.

 The system was the first of its kind in Mexico.
 Leon was the first city in the country with a BRT system, before it was implemented in Mexico City as Metrobús and Guadalajara as Macrobús.